CW Leonis: Properties

 The carbon-rich gaseous envelope surrounding this star is at least 69,000 years old and the star is losing about (1–4) × 10^{−5}solar masses per year.
 The extended envelope contains at least 1.4 solar masses of material.
 Speckle observations from 1999 show a complex structure to this dust envelope, including partial arcs and unfinished shells.
 This clumpiness may be caused by a magnetic cycle in the star that is comparable to the solar cycle in the Sun and results in periodic increases in mass loss.

-Various chemical elements and about 50 molecules have been detected in the outflows from CW Leonis, among others nitrogen, oxygen and water, silicon and iron.
-One theory was that the star was once surrounded by comets which melted once the star started expanding, but water is now thought to form naturally in the atmospheres of all carbon stars.
+Various chemical elements and about 50 molecules have been detected in the outflows from CW Leonis, among others nitrogen, oxygen and water, silicon, and iron.
+One theory was that the star was once surrounded by comets that melted once the star started expanding, but water is now thought to form naturally in the atmospheres of all carbon stars.

 Distance

 If the distance to this star is assumed to be at the lower end of the estimate range, 120 pc, then the astrosphere surrounding the star spans a radius of about 84,000 AU.
 The star and its surrounding envelope are advancing at a velocity of more than 91 km/s through the surrounding interstellar medium.
 It is moving with a space velocity of [U, V, W] = [21.6 ± 3.9, 12.6 ± 3.5, 1.8 ± 3.3] km s−1.